 Units studied and a brief description of their content

-What is Geography?; how and why do urban areas change?; what different types of economic activities do people engage in and why?; what are ecosystems?
+What different types of economic activities do people engage in and why? what are ecosystems?

 Students are formally assessed at the end of each topic with an end of topic assessment.
 The assessments reflect the type of questions that students will eventually be asked on their GCSE examinations.